 Close the valve when you have doors or windows open, keeping windows open and your heating system on at the same time wastes a lot of heat and money!.

 Leave the head fully open at position 5 during the summer period, so as to avoid the formation of limescale and the consequent blockage of the head.

 Leave the valve on 1/2 in rooms that are not in use or if you leave the house empty for a few days.

 How to distinguish a normal valve from a thermostatic valve?

 Most thermostatic radiator valves have numbers, graphics or other control buttons, manual valves usually have no numbers or buttons.

 There may be signs such as plus and minus (or on/off) indicating the direction in which you need to turn it to open or close it.

 To understand if a valve is manual or thermostatic, simply unscrew the valve knob, if it has a piston that can be pushed in, then you can be sure that the valve is thermostatic.
-Replacing the valve control knob with a thermostatic head will allow you to better adjust the room temperature in order to ensure better comfort, energy saving and CO2 emissions.
+Replacing a manual valve with a thermostatic head will allow you to better adjust the room temperature in order to ensure better comfort, energy saving and reduce CO2 emissions.